Subset Selection with Shrinkage: Sparse Linear Modeling when the SNR is low: Methodological Framework

-\paragraph{A randomized local search heuristic:} We present a local-search heuristic method, which, loosely speaking, is capable of navigating different parts of the model space via a form of stochastic search.
-We draw inspiration from local search schemes that are popularly used in combinatorial optimization problems~\cite{aarts1997local,mladenovic1997variable}.
-In our context, we use these methods as initialization schemes to the DFO algorithm -- they are found to work quite well in our numerical experiments in obtaining high quality solutions to Problem~\eqref{best-subset-penalized}.
-This approach is motivated by the following empirical observation: For every $(i,j)$, the estimates $\hat{\B\beta}(\lambda_a,k_b)$ for $(a,b)$ in the neighborhood ${\mathcal N}(i,j)$ often have similar supports -- this may lead to the DFO algorithm getting trapped in a local minimizer of Problem~\eqref{gen-form-1} at $(\lambda_{i}, k_{j})$.
-For a better exploration of the nonconvex landscape of Problem~\eqref{best-subset-penalized}, we use the following stochastic search scheme: for every initialization $\hat{\B\beta}(\lambda_{a}, k_{b})$, we randomly swap roughly 50\% of the nonzero coefficients with 50\% of the zero coefficients before passing the resulting estimate as an initialization to the DFO algorithm.
-This stochastic search scheme is performed as a part of the 2D continuation scheme (described above)--we register the estimate if it leads to an improvement in the objective value.
+{\textbf{A (randomized) local search heuristic.}} We present a local-search heuristic, which, loosely speaking, is capable of navigating different parts of the model space by perturbing the support of a DFO solution.
+We draw inspiration from local search schemes commonly used in combinatorial optimization problems~\citep{aarts1997local,mladenovic1997variable}.
+Our local search scheme works as follows: for every nonzero initialization $\hat{\B\beta}(\lambda_{a}, k_{b})$, we randomly swap roughly 50\% of the nonzero coefficients with an equal number of zero coefficients before passing the resulting estimate as an initialization to the DFO algorithm.
+This stochastic search scheme is performed as a part of the 2D continuation scheme (described above) -- we register the estimate if it leads to an improvement in the objective value.